-The process motor starts to rotate the drum and, at the same time, the primary charger, transfer bias, and discharge unit are turned On before the drum rotates 1 or 2 times.
+The process motor starts to rotate the drum and, at the same time, the primary charger, and discharge unit are turned On so that the drum rotates 1 or 2 times.
 After one rotation, the developer bias is also turned On.

-Paper is transported to just in front of the registration roller.
+Paper is transported to just in front of the ragistration roller.